AstraZeneca/rexmex/README.md

 **Metric Sets**

-The specialized scorecards with pre-set metrics have the following general categories:
+Metric sets allow the users to calculate a range of evaluation metrics for a label - predicted label vector pair.
+We provide a general `MetricSet` class and specialized metric sets with pre-set metrics have the following general categories:

 - **Rating**
 - **Classification**